joel-lbth/hdrc-architecture/docs/workshop.md

 This workshop will run some research questions through a draft TRE design for a HDRC (Health Determinants Research Collaborative).
 This design exposes the interfaces between architecture and trust for regulatory control of research data management.
 We will demonstrate how to:

-1. Run a catalogue of fresh metadata describing a network of data controllers (council and health services)
+1. Run a metadata catalogue describing a network of controlled datasets (council and health services)
     1. Enrich metadata (e.g. by describing data quality dimensions)
 1. Support reproducible analytical pipelines that run inside a TRE to
     1. Receive de-identified data from different sources, each of which has applied the same encryption key to identifiers.